bhoamikhona/javascript/Section 10/README.md

 - First-class function is just a feature that a programming language either has or does not have.
 All it means that all functions are values.
 That's it.
 There are no first-class functions in practice.
 It is just a concept.
 - There are, however, higher-order function in practice, which are possible because the language supports first class functions.
 So, it is a subtle difference but, still worth noting if you want to be able to talk like a true Javascript master.
 - In the next lesson, we will actually create our own higher-order functions.

+### Functions Accepting Callback Functions

+- Creating functions that accept other functions as an input.
+- Functions have methods and properties that you can call on them.
+- `function.name` - This property of a function instance indicates the function's name as specified when it was created, or it may be either `anonymous` or `''` (an empty string) for functions created anonymously.
+- `array.forEach(callbackFunction)` - This method executes a provided function once for each array element.
+- Understanding why callbacks are used so much in Javascript and why are they so helpful.
+- Understanding code abstractions.

 ## Author